-Sealed Systems
+Sealed Systems NOTE:

-NOTE:

 The system can be filled using a sealed system filler pump with a break tank or by any other method approved by the Local Water Authority.
-Refer to 'THE SYSTEM' section Page 8 in these instructions, also BS 6798 1987.
+Refer to 'THE SYSTEM' section Page 8 in these instructions, also BS 6798.

-Remove pump and flush out the System thoroughly with cold water.
+Remove pump and flush out the system thoroughly with cold water.
 Refit the pump.
-Fill and vent the system until the pressure gauge registers 1.5 bar (21.5 lbf/in 2).
+Fill and vent the system until the pressure gauge registers 1.5 bar (21.5 lbf/in2).
 Examine for leaks.
 Raise the pressure until the safety valve lifts.
-This should occur within \pm 0.3 bar of the preset lift pressure of 3 bar.
-Release water to attain the correct cold fill pressure, and set the indicator on the water gauge to this value.
+This should occur within 1 0.3 bar of the preset lift pressure of 3 bar.
+Release water to attain the correct cold fill pressure.